 Spend a day wandering in NYC

 Visit the Statue of Liberty, Times Square, Central Park and the Twin Towers Memorial.
 I actually did all of these in one day last time I visited.
 Yes, that is a lot of walking but it is doable.
 And, it’s amazing!
-My favorite parts of NYC – busy streets, hearing different languages everywhere you go and NY-style pizza.
+My favorite parts of NYC – busy streets of Lower Manhattan, hearing different languages everywhere you go and NY-style pizza.
 It almost doesn’t feel like you are in the US, so you must go.
+When you are there, spend at least a day shopping in some of the most famous shopping areas in the US!

 Get lost among giant sequoia trees in the Redwood National Park, California